central business district towers

 A recognised problem and commercial demand are not the same thing.
 Customers may acknowledge a need clearly and still have no intention of paying to address it, because the pain is tolerable, because a cheaper workaround already exists, or because the category has not yet established what a fair price looks like.
 Interest and commercial demand are not the same thing.
 The gap between them is where many market entries stall.

 The Segway addressed a real inefficiency in short-distance urban movement.
 After 19 years of production, it had sold approximately 140,000 units worldwide.
 Very few people considered that inefficiency worth $5,000 to solve.
-(Blue Ocean Strategy Institute, INSEAD, 2022)
+(Fast Company, June 2020)

 Condition 03